Essentially, I think the best is the one using closures. In fact, while writing the python version, I also wrote a scheme version.

 digits))

-The above code can be improved using the for special form and unless (which we should already have used):
+The above code can be improved using the for special form and unless (which we should already have used): (define simplify-all

 (lambda (weights n digits)